chongminggao/KuaiRand/README.md

 - ##### Reasons to use *KuaiRand-Pure*:

-  - The sequential information is not necessary in your research OR If you are OK with the incomplete sequential logs.
+  - The sequential information is not necessary for your research OR If you are OK with the incomplete sequential logs.
 For example, if you are studying debiasing in collaborative filtering models or multi-task modeling in recommendation.
   - If your model can only run with small-size data.